ciscoheat/SnakeDCI/README.md

 ## How to use

 You will need [Haxe 4](https://haxe.org/download/version/4.0.0-preview.4/) and optionally [Node.js](https://nodejs.org/).
-After cloning or downloading this repository, use `haxe build.hxml` (or even better, [VS Code](https://code.visualstudio.com/)) to compile, and `npm start` for automatic reloading when compiling.
+After cloning or downloading this repository, use `haxe build.hxml` (or even better, [VS Code](https://code.visualstudio.com/)) to compile, then open `bin/index.html` to start the game.

+### Using Node.js

+First install some build tools with `npm run tools`, then use `npm start` for automatic reloading when recompiling.

 ## What is DCI?